thanhhaimai/ml-for-fun/notebooks/ioi_circuit.md

 Observation: Doesn't work if it's "John gave", but works with "Mary gave"

-- This feels like the original research result might be more fragile than the paper implies
+- This feels like the original research result might be more fragile than the paper implies -- see (4:) for update
 - Between the 3 last sentences, we change "." -> ";" -> "!", and it changes the logits quite a bit

 ## 2: Capturing attention outputs